ROLE OF PARENTS

 Focus on the Team: Try to avoid having a spotlight on your child throughout the whole game.
 Soccer is a team sport.
 It can place additional pressure on your child.

 One Instructional Voice: Release your child to take instruction from his coach.
-Support, encourage, and yell positives all night, but leave the instruction to the coach.
+Support, and encourage your child but leave the instruction to the coach.

 Hundreds of college athletes were asked to think back:

 "What is your worst memory from playing youth and high school sports?"
 Their overwhelming response: "The ride home from games with my parents."

 The same college athletes were asked what their parents said that made them feel great, that amplified their joy during and after a ballgame.
 Their overwhelming response: "I love to watch you play."

 The informal survey lasted three decades, initiated by two former longtime coaches who, over time, became staunch advocates for the player, for the adolescent, for the child.